 The wave of arrests on 4/5 April of at least nine activists, writers and bloggers, expresses Saudi Arabia’s lack of awareness and disregard towards the international scrutiny they currently face and how little they appear to care about international human rights standards.

 Reliable sources informed ALQST that Saudi Arabian authorities carried out a wave of arrests on 4 and 5 April 2019.
 At least least nine individuals have been arrested so far.
-This includes Salah al-Haidar, the son of women activist Aziza al-Yousef (currently facing unfair trial), writer and physician Bader al-Ibrahim, writers Mohammed al-Sadiq, Thumar al-Marzouqi, Abdullah al-Duhailan and Khadijah al-Harbi, activists Fahad Abalkhail and Ayman Aldrees and lawyer Abdullah al-Shehri.
+This includes Salah al-Haidar, the son of women activist Aziza al-Yousef (currently facing unfair trial), writer and physician Bader al-Ibrahim, writers Mohammed al-Sadiq, Thumar al-Marzouqi, Abdullah al-Duhailan and Khadija al-Harbi, activists Fahad Abalkhail and Ayman Aldrees and lawyer Abdullah al-Shehri.
 Salah al-Haidar and Bader al-Ibrahim are both dual US-Saudi citizens.
 There are also unconfirmed reports of the arrest of writers Moqbel al-Saqqar and Nayef al-Hindas.
 Those detained are part of a group of at least 13 who have been placed under travel ban, some since February and others since the end of March.

 All of those targeted are activists, writers or social media bloggers who have previously engaged in public discourse on reforms.
 Their arrests appear to be linked to their support or connection to the women activists detained since May 2018.
 On 28 March 2019, Anas al-Mazrou, a lecturer at King Saud University, was also arrested after asking in a public panel at Riyadh Book Fair about the whereabouts of the women activists.